Rutgers-Data-Science-Bootcamp/NYC_Bike_Accident_Analysis/README.md

 ### Dashboard
 [Tableau Link](https://public.tableau.com/authoring/NYCBikeRiskProject/BikeAccidentsMap_1#2)

-To visualize the data analysis we will use Tableau to create a dashboard.
+To visualize the data analysis we use Tableau to create a dashboard.
+We compared the data by the following:
-- Bike Accidents Map
+- Borough
-- Accidents per Borough
+- Bike Lane v.
+No Bike Lane
-- Accidents by time such as weekday and hour
+- Time (Hour, Day, Month)
-- Weather data during time of accident
+- Weather

 <img width="1440" alt="Screen Shot 2022-11-02 at 9 08 23 PM" src="https://user-images.githubusercontent.com/105958160/199630145-f9c4f02a-045e-4385-96d4-1ecaea6e444a.png">